Please note that this provides a guide only. Consultation should be undertaken with Council staff prior to lodgement of any application.

 Commencement of Work

-Prior to the commencement of work, applicants must appoint a Principal Certifying Authority (PCA).
-This can be Council or a private certifier.
+Prior to the commencement of work, applicants must appoint a Principal Certifier (PC).
+This can be Council or a private principal certifier.
 If you have appointed a private certifier, Council must be advised in writing of who has been appointed.

-To find out more about the PCA and the role of Council view the Fact Sheet(PDF, 220KB).
+To find out more about the PCA and the role of Council view the Fact Sheet(PDF, 262KB).

 What if I want to change my approved plans?

 There is a mechanism in the Environmental Planning and Assessment Act that allows development consent to be modified, as long as the development is substantially the same.
-To lodge a modification, fill in the Section 96 - Application to Modify Development Consent(PDF, 49KB) form.
+You can lodge a modification application through the Planning Portal.

 If Council is not convinced that the modifications applied for will result in substantially the same development as was originally approved, a new development application will need to be submitted for assessment.